jandot/aerts-exercises-leipzig/Databases/databases.md

                        VALUES ('individual_B','caucasian','rs28465','G/G','G','1',28465);
 ```

-The fact that id is defined as INTEGER PRIMARY KEY makes it increment automatically if not defined specifically.
+The fact that `id` is defined as INTEGER PRIMARY KEY makes it increment automatically if not defined specifically.
 So loading data without explicitly specifying the value for id automatically takes care of everything.

 #### <a id="second-normal-form"></a>Second normal form ####

-There is still a lot of duplication in this data.
+There is **still a lot of duplication** in this data.
 In record 1 we see that individual_A is of Caucasian ethnicity; a piece of information that is duplicated in records 2 and 3.
 The same goes for the positions of the SNPs.
 In records 1 and 4 we can see that the SNP rs12345 is located on chromosome 1 at position 12345.
 But what if afterwards we find an error in our data, and rs12345 is actually on chromosome 2 instead of 1.
 In a table as the one above we would have to look up all these records and change the value from 1 to 2.
 Enter the second normal form:

-Remove subsets of data that apply to multiple rows of a table and place them in separate tables.
+* **Remove subsets of data that apply to multiple rows** of a table and place them in separate tables.
-Create relationships between these new tables and their predecessors through the use of foreign keys.
+* **Create relationships between these new tables** and their predecessors through the use of **foreign keys**.

 So how could we do that for the table above?
-Each row contains 3 different types of things: information about an individual (i.c. name and ethnicity), a SNP (i.c. the accession number, chromosome and position), and a genotype linking those two together (the genotype column, and the column containing the IUPAC ambiguity code for that genotype).
+Each row contains **3 different types of things**: information about an individual (i.c. name and ethnicity), a SNP (i.c. the accession number, chromosome and position), and a genotype linking those two together (the genotype column, and the column containing the IUPAC ambiguity code for that genotype).
 To get to the second normal form, we need to put each of these in a separate table:

-The name of each table should be plural (not mandatory, but good practice).
+* The name of each table should be **plural** (not mandatory, but good practice).
-Each table should have a primary key, ideally named id.
+* Each table should have a **primary key**, ideally named `id`.
 Different tables can contain columns that have the same name; column names should be unique within a table, but can occur across tables.
-The individual column is renamed to name, and snp to accession.
+* The individual column is renamed to name, and snp to accession.
-In the genotypes table, individuals and SNPs are linked by referring to their primary keys (as used in the individuals and snps tables).
-Again best practice: if a foreign key refers to the id column in the individuals table, it should be named individual_id (note the singular).
+* In the genotypes table, individuals and SNPs are linked by referring to their primary keys (as used in the individuals and snps tables).
+Again best practice: if a **foreign key** refers to the id column in the individuals table, it should be named **individual_id** (note the singular).
-The foreign keys individual_id and snp_id in the genotypes table must be of the same type as the id columns in the individuals and snps tables, respectively.
+* The foreign keys individual_id and snp_id in the genotypes table must be of the same type as the id columns in the individuals and snps tables, respectively.

 ![Primary and foreign keys](primary_foreign_keys.png)

-The individuals table:
+The `individuals` table:

 id | name | ethnicity
 :--|:-----|:---------
 1 | individual_A | caucasian
 2 | individual_B | caucasian

-The snps table:
+The `snps` table:

 id | accession | chromosome | position
 :--|:----------|:-----------|:--------